flutter/website/index.md

-Whenever you mutate a State object (e.g., increment the counter), you must call [setState](https://docs.flutter.io/flutter/widgets/State/setState.html)() to signal the framework to update the user interface by calling the State build method again.
-For an example of managing state, see the [MyApp template](https://github.com/flutter/flutter/blob/fa2caa737bdde4d72525d9d4260abb0ba5548c01/packages/flutter_tools/templates/create/lib/main.dart.tmpl) that's created with each new Flutter project.
+Whenever you mutate a State object (e.g., increment the counter), you must call [setState](https://docs.flutter.io/flutter/widgets/State/setState.html)() to signal the framework to update the user interface by calling the State's build method again.
+For an example of managing state, see the [MyApp template](https://github.com/flutter/flutter/blob/master/packages/flutter_tools/templates/create/lib/main.dart.tmpl) that's created with each new Flutter project.

 Having separate state and widget objects lets other widgets treat stateless and stateful widgets in the same way, without being concerned about losing state.
-Rather than needing to hold on to the child to preserve its state, the parent is free to create a new instances of the child without losing the child's persistent state.
+Rather than needing to hold on to a child to preserve its state, the parent is free to create a new instances of the child without losing the child's persistent state.
 The framework does all the work of finding and reusing existing state objects when appropriate.